 If the internet taught us anything is how to get things done.
 The death of long, cumbersome waterfall practices gave way to iterative and agile methodology.

 We will now need to act on our design.
-Building a system, especially one that is made of inventive technologies and new logical constructs comes with its share of growing pains.
+Building a system, which uses a diverse mix of humans and artifacts.

-Through trial and error we will hopefully be able to produce the experience we set out to build – with all of its nuanced details and motivational anchors.
+Through trial and error we will hopefully be able to produce the experience we set out to build.
+It should include the sensemaking nuances we set in our initial plan, and align with people’s motivations.

-This is a double edged sword though.
-Leaning too heavily into numbers without a deep subjective understanding of our vision and values could render our product empty of a future.
+That said, we should be aware Leaning too heavily into numbers without a deep subjective understanding of our vision and values could empty the promise of an idea.

 Digital products are systems, technologically and metaphorically.
 Without users these eco systems are nothing more than ghost cities.

 Populating a new eco system is not an easy task.
-It requires the right of mix of marketing, a usable product to generate an organic tail of user growth and ambassadors for our vision.
+It requires the right of mix of marketing, a usable product, organic growth and ambassadors for our vision.

-There is also the question of balancing the inbound numbers and the capacity of the system to communicate the product’s cadence while technologically handling the burden.
+There is also the question of balancing the inbound numbers and the capacity of the system to internally mobilize value, and communication.
+For all systems, no all digital signals are a mere form of communication.

 We know of products crashing under their own popularity but we already managed to forget a slew of hyped–up products we installed, added all of our friends to, and then slipped into abyss of forgotten iOS folders.